-When you think of an external aerodynamics simulation, the first thing you need to quantify is the drag of the body under test.
-For example, if you want to analyze an airplane or a car, we would mainly focus on the three dominant design parameters such as lift, drag and the pitch moment.
-This article describes what to do on the example of the drag coefficient, but the other ones are applied with the same workflow.
+When you think of optimizing a design in an external aerodynamics simulation, the first thing you need to quantify is the drag of the body under test.
+For example, if you want to analyze an airplane or a car, we would mainly focus on the three dominant design parameters such as lift, drag, and the pitch moment.
+This article describes how to analyze the pitch, lift, and drag coefficients using the example of an airplane.

-This can be achieved through using SimScale, by simply setting the result outputs as described below.
-You find this menu under result control → forces and moment coefficients.
+This can be achieved in the SimScale Workbench by simply setting the result outputs as described below.
+Inside the simulation tree, go to Result control > Forces and moment coefficients.

 Lift and Drag Direction

 You need to assign those according to your coordinate system.
 Like the picture above demonstrates, drag pulls the aircraft back.
-In our example, drag is in the positive X-direction.
-This is why we need to set the value for X-axis as 1 for the drag.
-Accordingly, looking at the Lift direction, the Y-axis is 1 and the Pitch axis corresponds to the Z-axis in this case.
+In our example, drag is in the positive x-direction.
+This is why we need to set the value for Drag direction dx to 1.
+Accordingly, looking at the Lift direction, dy is set to 1 and the Pitch axis corresponds to the z-axis in this case.

 Freestream velocity is the velocity of your airplane or vehicle in most cases.
-You can choose the inlet velocity here.
+For simulation purposes, you can choose the inlet velocity here.